Justification of Red List Category

 Conservation Actions Underway

-The NZ Department of Conservation (DOC) has established a Fiordland penguin Recovery Strategy 2012-17 plan that includes continued population monitoring at representative sites, implementation of island biosecurity measures, and the investigation of effects of predator control (DOC 2012).
-Several major research projects have been established since 2014.
-Between 2014 and 2019, the marine ecology (foraging ranges, diving behaviour, diet composition) of breeding Fiordland penguins is being studied across their entire breeding range; the project will also investigate the pre-moult dispersal of adult penguins (Mattern and Ellenberg 2016).
-The species’ winter migration will be investigated between 2016 and 2021 (S. Waugh, pers. comm.).
+The New Zealand Department of Conservation (DOC) established a Fiordland penguin Recovery Strategy 2012-17 plan that included continued population monitoring at representative sites, implementation of island biosecurity measures, and the investigation of the effects of predator control (DOC 2012).
+As part of a five-year project commenced in 2014, the marine ecology (foraging ranges, diving behaviour, diet composition) of breeding Fiordland penguins was studied across their entire breeding range; the project also investigated the pre-moult dispersal of adult penguins (Mattern and Ellenberg 2016; Mattern and Ellenberg 2020).
+The species’s non-breeding migration will be investigated between 2016 and 2021 (S. Waugh, pers. comm.).
 A video monitoring study examines the impact of introduced terrestrial predators on breeding Fiordland penguins (Wilson and Long 2015).
 Population surveys are being carried out at additional sites throughout South Westland and Stewart Island which have not been surveyed recently, or at all (R. Long 2018/19, unpublished data).
-The Department of Conservation continues its monitoring program at various monitoring sites throughout the species breeding range (Ellenberg et al. 2015); this programme was discontinued in 2016.
+The Department of Conservation has previously regularly monitored nest numbers at sites throughout the species's breeding range (Ellenberg et al. 2015); this programme was discontinued in 2016.
 At Harrison Cove in Milford Sound, an automatic wildlife monitoring system is being trialled for long-term population monitoring (Mattern 2019).
 The breeding islands are fully protected (S. Garnett in litt.
 2020).

 Conservation Actions Proposed

 60 cm.
 Medium-sized, yellow-crested, black-and-white penguin.
 Dark, bluish-grey upperparts.
 Darker head.
 Broad yellow eyebrow-stripe that drops down neck.
 Most have 3-6 whitish stripes on cheeks.
 Similar spp.
 Only crested penguin with white stripes.
 Snares Island Penguin E. robustus has pink skin at base of bill.
 Erect-crested Penguin E. sclateri has erect crest.
 Rockhopper penguins E. chrysocome and E. moseleyi have crests that begins with a thin eyebrow-stripe.

 Text account compilers